YunoHost/doc/postinstall.md

 The step called "**post-installation**" is actually the initial configuration of YunoHost.
 It has to be done just after the installation of the system itself.

+NB: if you are in the process of restoring a server from scratch **and** you have a yunohost-made backup, you must skip this process and follow through with the "restoring during the postinstall" step, in the [backup](/backup) page.

 ### From the web interface

 You can perform the post-installation with the web interface by entering in your browser :